nooku/guides.nooku.org/tutorials.md

 # “How to do great stuff with Nooku”

 The whole point of Nooku is to help you get things done, quickly.
-The tutorials are designed to help you do just that.
+The tutorials are in development and are designed to help you do just that.
 You should have already been through the [Get Started guide](http://www.nooku.org/get-started) and be ready to go.

 <!--That's why we put the tutorials all the way at the front of the book. -->